-2.1 Purpose: To ensure that when matching licenses and exceptions to the SPDX License List, there is an appropriate balance between matching against the substantive text and disregarding parts of the text that do not alter the substantive text.
+3.1 Purpose: To ensure that when matching licenses and exceptions to the SPDX License List, there is an appropriate balance between matching against the substantive text and disregarding parts of the text that do not alter the substantive text.
 Further guidelines of what can be disregarded or considered replaceable for purposes of matching are listed below here and in the subsequent specific guidelines.
 A conservative approach is taken in regards to rules about disregarded or replaceable text.

-2.1.1 Guideline: Verbatim Text License and exception text should be the same verbatim text (except for the guidelines stated here).
+3.1.1 Guideline: Verbatim Text License and exception text should be the same verbatim text (except for the guidelines stated here).
 The text should be in the same order, e.g., differently ordered paragraphs would not be considered a match.
+The markup for text is <body> and </body>.

-2.1.2 Guideline: No Additional Text Matched text should only include that found in the vetted license or exception text.
+3.1.2 Guideline: No Additional Text Matched text should only include that found in the vetted license or exception text.
 Where a license or exception found includes additional text or clauses, this should not be considered a match.